watson-developer-cloud/swift-sdk/Quickstart.md

 You can review the different voices and languages [here](https://github.com/watson-developer-cloud/ios-sdk#text-to-speech).

-You can download all the source code for the Watson iOS SDK [here](https://github.com/watson-developer-cloud/ios-sdk).
+You can download all the source code for the Watson Developer Cloud iOS SDK [here](https://github.com/watson-developer-cloud/ios-sdk).